an4kein/REST_API/README.md

 -------
 # Sites vulnerabilities and search vulns:

+A collaborative list of great resources about RESTful API architecture, development, test, and performance.
+Feel free to contribute to this on-going list.
+[Awesome REST](https://github.com/marmelab/awesome-rest#public-rest-apis-to-use-in-tests)

 Some of our tools can be accessed programatically using this API.
 The tools can be started, stopped and queried for output in a machine-friendly format (JSON).
 The following tools have support for API: Web Server Scan, Find Subdomains, Find Virtual Hosts, Network Scan OpenVAS, URL Fuzzer, SQLi Scan, XSS Scan, WordPress Scan, Drupal Scan.
 [API REFERENCE](https://pentest-tools.com/api_reference)